Subscribe

 SHABBAT

 Campers and staff caravan to the Mercaz, overlooking Devil’s Lake, for Friday night services.
 After services, the campers are welcomed to the Chadar Ochel (dining hall) for a delicious Shabbat dinner and a beautiful song session led by our song leaders.
 On Saturday, we continue celebrating Shabbat with a Torah service.
+We expect all to be respectful during services and throughout all Shabbat programming.

 Subscribe to Hakshivu newsletter.